0:00

 This is an independent, volunteer run publication.

 I’m your curator Sarah Shotts.
 But we may bring on more curators, editors, and collaborators as the project grows.
+Please let me know if you have a project you’d like to pitch.
+You can reach me at admin@sarahshotts.com

 Typographic ornaments are from various sources within the public domain.